CLI Reference

 The TUI dependency ships as an optional extra, so the core install stays light:

-pip install 'requirements-as-code[explorer]'
+pip install 'rac-core[explorer]'

 rac explorer rac/